ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Methodology

-The MAEs \cite{heMaskedAutoencodersAre2022} demonstrated the powerful image reconstruction capability.
-We propose the SIM with a similar architecture.
+The MAEs \cite{heMaskedAutoencodersAre2022} demonstrated powerful image reconstruction capabilities.
+We propose a SIM with a similar architecture.

-The approximate 3D spatial position of electrodes can be obtained according to the international 10-20 system.
-Based on the classical sin-cos absolute positional encoding method \cite{biAccurateMediumrangeGlobal2023}, we adopt a 3D manner to encode the position information on the x, y, and z axes separately, and integrate them to obtain the final 3D spatial positional encoding, as shown in Eq. \eqref{eq:PEj_sin} - \eqref{eq:PE3D}.
+The approximate 3D spatial positions of electrodes can be obtained according to the international 10--20 system.
+Based on the classical Sincos absolute positional encoding method \cite{biAccurateMediumrangeGlobal2023}, we adopt a 3D approach to encode the position information on the x-, y-, and z-axes separately, and integrate them to obtain the final 3D spatial positional encoding, as shown in Eq. \eqref{eq:PEj_sin} - \eqref{eq:PE3D}.

-Where ${pos}_{\left(j\right)}$ denotes the coordinate position on the j-axis in 3D space, $i$ denotes the dimension, $d_{model}$ denotes the dimension of the positional encoding ${PE} _{\left(j\right)}$ on the j-axis, and the concatenated 3D spatial position encoding is obtained as ${PE}_{3D}$.
+Where ${pos}_{\left(j\right)}$ denotes the coordinate position on the j-axis in 3D space, $i$ denotes the dimension, $d_\mathit{model}$ denotes the dimension of the positional encoding ${PE} _{\left(j\right)}$ on the j-axis, and the concatenated 3D spatial position encoding is obtained as $\mathit{PE}_{\rm{3D}}$.

 The CAB-based SIM can alternately learn and fuse the temporal and spatial dependencies of EEG data.
-As multi-level feature concatenation helps model convergence and alleviates the problem of focusing too much on detailed representations, residual connections are applied to the multi-level CAB.
-A fixed mask strategy is used to meet the requirement of the EEG SR task.
+Because multilevel feature concatenation helps model convergence and alleviates the problem of focusing too much on detailed representations, residual connections are applied to multilevel CAB.
+A fixed-mask strategy is used to satisfy the requirements of the EEG SR task.